Aitana (singer): Personal life

 During her childhood Aitana lived in Viladecans and Sant Climent de Llobregat.
 Following her contract with Universal Music Spain, in October 2018, Aitana left Sant Climent de Llobregat and moved alone to an apartment in the Fuente del Berro district in Madrid owned by the Spanish actress Blanca Suárez.
 In 2025, she confirmed she owned four properties, two of them she rented.
 Aitana lives between Madrid and Miami.

 Ever since her rise to fame, Aitana's love life has been a subject of high media coverage and speculation.
 In 2018, she ended her relationship with childhood boyfriend Vicente Rodríguez and began a romantic relation with her Operación Triunfo companion Luis Cepeda, which caused a lot of controversy due to the 10-year age disparity between them.
 They broke up in September 2018.
 In late 2018, Aitana started a relationship with actor Miguel Bernardeau.
 In December 2022, less than two weeks after the release of Our Only Chance, a limited series for Disney+ in which they were co-stars, it was reported that Aitana and Bernardeau had broken up.
 In August 2023 it was confirmed she had started a relationship with Colombian singer Sebastián Yatra, which ended in 2024 after going on-again and off-again.

-In May 2025 it was revealed she is dating YouTuber Plex.
+In May 2025, it was revealed she is dating YouTuber YoSoyPlex.